padayattil/kingpin-web/README.md

-# Odils Web Client
+# Kingpin Web Client

-Odils is a slido clone.
+Kingpin is a Slido clone.
 This web client is written with ReactJS, Redux and Bootstrap.
 The backend is an ExpressJS app.

-## TL;DR
+## Kingpin Backend
+You can find the client code here: https://github.com/adilhussain/kingpin

+## Setting up a local development environment

 To get started developing right away: